cloud66/help-old/_posts/how-to/2013-09-26-shell-to-your-servers.md

 ---
 layout: post
+template: two-col
 title:  "Terminal Connection to your Servers"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: You can connect to your servers from your terminal app or via the embedded terminal screen.
 ---

-<p class="lead">You can connect to your servers from your terminal app or via the embedded terminal screen.</p>

 ## Direct Shell Access
 You can always have terminal access to your servers from your own server - just follow these simple steps: